 - Restrict carbohydrates to 20 digestible grams per day or less – a strict low-carb or keto diet, similar to an Atkins diet.
 Fiber does not have to be restricted, it might even be beneficial.14

 How much is 20 grams of carbs?
 Use our visual guide to find out.
 Or simply use our keto recipes and meal plans, they are designed to keep you under 20 grams with no counting required.

 Note that quite often, just restricting carbs to very low levels results in ketosis.
 So this may be all you need to do.
 But the rest of the list below will help make sure that you’re successful.

 - Restrict protein to moderate levels.
-On a keto diet you should eat the protein you need, but not much more.
+On a ketogenic diet you should eat the protein you need, but not much more.
 This is because excess protein is converted to glucose in the body, reducing ketosis.

 If possible, stay at or below 1 gram of protein per day, per kg of body weight – about 70 grams of protein per day if you weigh 70 kilos (154 pounds).15

 The most common mistake that stops people from getting into ketosis is too much protein.
 Our keto recipes are designed with the right amount of protein.

 - Eat enough fat to feel satisfied.16 This is the big difference between a keto diet and starvation, that also results in ketosis.
 A keto diet is sustainable, whereas starvation is not.

 When starving you’re likely to feel tired and hungry and give up, but a ketogenic diet is sustainable and can make you feel great.
 So eat enough to feel satisfied, and if you’re hungry all the time, you should probably add more fat to your meals (like more butter, more olive oil, etc.).
 Our keto recipes have the needed fat included.